jerry-maheswara-github/lib_service_jwt/README.md

-# lib-service-jwt — Simple & Extensible JWT Management in Rust
+# lib_service_jwt — Simple & Extensible JWT Management in Rust

-**lib-service-jwt** is a lightweight, ergonomic, and extensible library built on top of [`jsonwebtoken`](https://docs.rs/jsonwebtoken) that simplifies working with JSON Web Tokens (JWT) in Rust applications.
+**lib_service_jwt** is a lightweight, ergonomic, and extensible library built on top of [`jsonwebtoken`](https://docs.rs/jsonwebtoken) that simplifies working with JSON Web Tokens (JWT) in Rust applications.
 Designed for production-grade authentication systems, it abstracts the complexity of key handling and token generation, while giving you full control when you need it.

 ---